sergioabate/Linear_Codes_Project/README.md

 It can be calculated from the control matrix `H`, a procedure which has been implemented as a method of this class.

 This procedure consists of observing the relationship between the different columns that make up the control matrix `H`.
-The value of the minimum Hamming distance can obtain the following values:
+The value of the minimum Hamming distance can be any of the following:
-* d = 1`: if there is any column where all elements are 0.
+* `d = 1`: if there is any column where all elements are 0.
 * In case there is no null column, the combination of columns whose result is 0 is searched.
 In this case, `d` will be equal to the number of columns necessary for the result to be 0.
 * In case there is no combination resulting in 0, `d` will be equal to the number of columns of the matrix `H` plus 1.